From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: Introduction

 Despite its interesting properties, a purely kinetic model reduces to a barotropic fluid model which reduces the rich phenomenology of a field theory of the dark sector \cite{PhysRevD.72.063502}.
 In this work, we revisit the Scherrer's model and consider two extensions that incorporate scalar potentials: a quadratic potential and an exponential one, that are introduced as additive terms in the Lagrangian as adopted previous works~\cite{Bertacca:2007ux, Bertacca:2010ct, De-Santiago:2012ibi}.
 These scenarios allow us to test if potentials can provide a richer phenomenology or leave distinctive observational imprints.

-Our analysis has three main objectives: (i) to test the observational viability of the Scherrer model and its potential-extended generalizations; (ii) to quantify their impact on key cosmological parameters, including $\omega_{\rm dm}$, $H_0$, and $S_8$; and (iii) to identify distinctive features in the background and perturbation dynamics, with particular emphasis on the early-time relativistic phase of the scalar field and its imprint on $N_{\rm eff}$.
+Our analysis has three main objectives: (i) to test the observational viability of the Scherrer model and its potential-extended generalizations; (ii) to quantify their impact on key cosmological parameters, including the physical dark matter density $\omega_{\rm dm}$, the present Hubble expansion rate $H_0$, and the clustering parameter $S_8\equiv \sigma_8 \left( \Omega_m/{0.3} \right)^{1/2}$; and (iii) to identify distinctive features in the background and perturbation dynamics, with particular emphasis on the early-time relativistic phase of the scalar field and its imprint on the effective number of relativistic species $N_{\rm eff}$.
 These results are then compared with current data and critically assessed in light of their ability to address the $H_0$ and $S_8$ tensions.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:k-essence} we introduce the theoretical framework of generalized K-essence as a realization of Unified Dark Matter, starting from the Sherrer solution and extending it with quadratic and exponential potentials.
 Section~\ref{sec:data} describes the observational datasets and the numerical methodology, including the implementation of the models in \texttt{Hi\_CLASS} and the parameter inference with \texttt{MontePython}.
 Our main results are presented in Section~\ref{sec:results_discussion}, where we discuss the background evolution, perturbation behavior, and cosmological constrainst for the different scenarios.
 Finally, Section~\ref{sec:conclusions} summarizes our findings, assesses their implications for current cosmological tensions, and outlines possible directions for future work.